Microsoft-USEduAzure/COVID19PEEForecasting/deploy/azure-sql/create-azure-sql.md

 ![New](media/2.png)

-1. Click the **Configure Database** link

-Select the following configuration:
+1. Click the **Configure Database** and select the following configuration:

     * Serverless
     * Max VCores: 16
     * Min VCores: 5
     * Pause after: 5 hours

     ![New](media/4.png)